 Manufacturing may involve employees performing a number of complicated tasks.
 Wearable devices allow managers to observe production processes through cameras, voice capturing technology or automated data collection devices attached to workers.
 The Cut Form Fab Metal blog listed Google Glass and GoPro as options for companies that want a live visual feed of manufacturing.

-While simple data collection solutions will provide plenty of information on production output pace and allow employees to send progress in real time, complicated manufacturing may profit from augmented reality technology.
+While simple data collection solutions will provide plenty of information on production output pace and allow employees to send progress in real-time, complicated manufacturing may profit from augmented reality technology.
 With devices such as Google Glass, the solution not only collects data but displays information for the user.
 Employees can build goods while referencing important schematic data or work order details.

-Implementing wearables into manufacturing is also done for the sake of employee safety.
+Implementing wearables in manufacturing is also done for the sake of employee safety.
 Devices may give warnings when equipment is not used properly or employees are about to make some other hazardous mistake.
 Other options designed specifically for laborious tasks, such as connected safety vest and braces, can monitor the physical health of the employee.

 Distribution centers and other businesses that deal with supply chain logistics management also have to perform manual tasks, so wearable devices give them the freedom to move inventory and report activities using hands-free technology.
 Many warehouses use some form of data collection solutions to turn merchandise into information as to create visibility of supply chain speed and efficiency.
 The more accurate the data, the easier it is to coordinate with supply chain partners and fill orders.

 The RFgen white paper "Making the Case for Wearable Tech in Warehouse" provided the example of a food distributor that used voice picking technology to move fresh produce.
 After integrating the RFgen-Vocollect Voice Solution with its JD Edwards EnterpriseOne system, the business increased picking and shipping speeds, shortened training times, improved traceability and gained the ability to identify real-time supply chain trends.